Falling in Love Like in Movies: Production

 The principal photography took place from February to March 2023.
 Laurens had developed the script for five years and revealed that it was rejected by several production companies due to its black-and-white visual style.
+Jagartha and Trinity Entertainment Network financed the film.

 Casting

 It is Laurens' second collaboration with both Rahman and Zubir after his debut feature film Cemara's Family (2019).
 This also marks Estelle's acting return after her last appearance in Foxtrot Six four years prior.

 Release

 The film had its world premiere at the 18th Jogja-NETPAC Asian Film Festival on 26 November 2023 during the Indonesian Screen Awards section.
 The film was released in Indonesian cinema four days later on 30 November 2023.
 It garnered 651,074 admissions during its theatrical run.

-Netflix acquired the film's distribution rights, releasing it on 29 March 2024.
+Netflix and Vidio acquired the film's distribution rights, releasing it on 29 March 2024 and 4 July 2026, respectively.